DariHernandez/auto_keyboard_game/README.md

 # auto_keyboard_game
 ## Description
 The program actively searches for an alert on the screen, requesting that the "E" key be pressed.
 Upon finding it, the program presses the requested key

+Note: for the program to work, the pc should only have a monitor connected.

 # Requirements

 ### Install python 3.7